-The Bank has designated the 2019 Bonds as Local Investment Bonds.
-This designation is intended to reflect the local impact of the projects that are capitalized by the 2019 Bonds.
-Moreover, the designation is also intended to alert individual investors to the reduced barriers to investing in Vermont's local communities through the \$1,000 denominations of the 2019 Bonds.
+The Bond Bank has designated the Bonds as Local Investment Bonds.
+This designation is intended to reflect the local impact of the projects that are capitalized by the Bonds.
+Moreover, the designation is also intended to alert individual investors to the reduced barriers to investing in Vermont's local communities through the \$1,000 denominations of the Bonds.

-The Bank has a history of financing projects similar to those capitalized by the 2019 Bonds while providing access to capital for communities throughout Vermont.
+The Bond Bank has a history of financing projects similar to those capitalized by the Bonds while providing access to capital for communities throughout Vermont.

-The Bank recently began a best efforts program to quantify the impact of the Bank's activities and intends to summarize impacts through the Bank's annual report.
-While the Bank is not required to disclose impacts, it expects to do so on a voluntary basis as data is available.
-The 2019 Bonds are the fourth series of Local Investment Bonds issued by the Bank.
+The Bond Bank administers a best efforts program to quantify the impact of the Bond Bank's activities and intends to summarize impacts through the Bond Bank's annual report.
+While the Bond Bank is not required to disclose impacts, it expects to do so on a voluntary basis as data is available.
+The Bonds are the fifth series of Local Investment Bonds issued by the Bond Bank.

-Estimated impacts for projects anticipated to be funded by the 2019 Bonds include:
+Estimated impacts for projects anticipated to be funded by the Bonds include: